couchbase/n1k1/README.md

 - avoidance of map[string]interface{} and []interface{}.
 - avoidance of interface{} and boxed-value allocations.
-- []byte and [][]byte instead are used heavily, as they are easy to completely recycle and reuse.
+- []byte and [][]byte instead are used heavily, as they are easy to fully recycle and reuse.
 - []byte is faster for GC scanning/marking than interface{}.
 - jsonparser is used instead of json.Unmarshal(), to avoid garbage.
   - jsonparser returns []byte values that point into the parsed document's []byte's.
-- commonly accessed JSON object fields can be promoted to quickly accessible "registers" at compile time...
+- commonly accessed JSON object fields can be promoted to quickly accessible, labeled "registers" at compile time...
   - object field access or map lookups (e.g., obj["city"]) can be instead replaced by positional slice access (e.g., vals[5])
-  - this is similar to an analogy of RAM access versus faster CPU register access.
-  - the vals "register" is passed from operator to operator.
+  - the vals or "registers" are passed from operator to operator.
-- push-based paradigm for shorter codepaths (in contrast to pull-based, iterator-style paradigm).
+- push-based paradigm for shorter codepaths
   - data transfer between operators (e.g., from scan -> filter ->
-    project) is a function call (which can sometimes be removed by compilation), instead of a channel send/recv between goroutines.
+    project) is a function call (which can sometimes be removed by compilation), instead of a send/recv on channels between goroutines.
-  - iterator checks for HasNext() are avoided via push-based approach.
+  - the pull-based paradigm, or the iterator approach, in contrast, involves additional checks for HasNext() across the operators in a query-plan.
 - data-staging, pipeline breakers (batching)...
   - batching results between operator may be more friendly to CPU instruction & data caches.
   - data-staging also supports optional concurrency -- one or more goroutine actors can be producers that feed a channel to a consumer.
-  - a channel send is for a batch of items, not for an individual tuple.
+  - a channel send is for a batch of items, instead of a separate send for each each individual item.
-  - max-batch-size and channel buffer size between producers and consumer are designed to be configurable.
+  - max-batch-size and channel buffer size between producer goroutines and consumer goroutine are designed to be configurable.
   - recycled batch exchange between producer goroutines and consumer goroutine for less garbage creation.
 - query compilation to golang...
   - based on Futamura projections / LMS (Rompf, Odersky) inspirations.
   - supports operator fusion, for fewer function calls.
 - for hashmaps...
-  - couchbase/rhmap supports a hashmap that supports []byte as a key, like `map[[]byte][]byte`.
+  - couchbase/rhmap is a hashmap that supports []byte as a key, a'la `map[[]byte][]byte`.
-  - couchbase/rhmap is also more efficient to fully recycle and reuse in contrast to map[string]interface{}.
+  - couchbase/rhmap is efficiently, fully recyclable in contrast to map[string]interface{}.
   - couchbase/rhmap is also intended to easily spill out to disk via mmap(), allowing hash-joins and DISTINCT processing on larger datasets.